Richienb/virusshare-hashes/README.md

 3. Set the `github_token` environmental variable in Travis CI to that token.

 4. Schedule a cron job with a daily interval, with the option of only running it if one hasn't in the past 24 hours selected.

+5. Ensure Git LFS is working properly.
+If not, run the following command in the repository directory: `git lfs track "virushashes.txt"`